Darnell Boone

 Darnell Lamont Boone (born January 21, 1980) is an American professional boxer.
-Despite having never challenged for a world title, Boone is notable for facing several future world champions over the course of his career, from middleweight to light heavyweight.
+Despite having never challenged for a world title, Boone is notable for facing several future world champions throughout his career, from middleweight to light heavyweight.
 In 2004, he was the first to score a knockdown against undefeated Olympic gold medalist Andre Ward, who went on to win a unanimous decision over Boone.
 In 2010, Boone caused a major upset when he knocked out future world champion Adonis Stevenson, who later gained revenge by knocking out Boone in 2013.
 Boone also defeated Willie Monroe Jr. in 2011, who later challenged twice for a world title.
 Other world champions Boone has faced include Jean Pascal, Erislandy Lara, and Sergey Kovalev (twice).

 Background

 Having gotten a late start into the sport of boxing, Boone had just ten amateur fights before turning professional in 2004.
 Boone had originally gotten into boxing after attending his younger brother's boxing gym.
 In his first training session, he sparred with future world champion Kelly Pavlik.